Bryan Leturgez: Biography

 Leturgez graduated from Indiana State University in 1991 with a Business Degree then went to work for Anheuser Busch in Riverside, California before moving to Atlanta, Georgia to work for Coca-Cola.
-After retiring from bobsled, he took a position with Interstate Johnson Lane a regional brokerage firm later named Wachovia Securities in Atlanta and has been in the securities industry for 20 years.
-He currently resides in New Jersey and the father of two high school daughters.
+After retiring from bobsled, he took a position with Interstate Johnson Lane a regional brokerage firm later named Wachovia Securities in Atlanta, and has been in the securities industry for 20 years.
+He currently resides in Marshall, Illinois, is the father of two high school daughters, and works at the Indiana State University Foundation as the Director of Corporate Partnerships.
 In October 2008 he was elected to the Indiana State University Athletic Hall of Fame.
+In 2021, Leturgez was inducted in the first class of the Kankakee Valley High School Hall of Fame.